Affair at Little Egg Harbor

-The Affair at Little Egg Harbor took place on October 15, 1778, in southern New Jersey during the American Revolutionary War.
-American Loyalists killed nearly 50 Patriot men, bayonetting them as they slept.
-The battle took place about one week after the Battle of Chestnut Neck, a British raid aimed at suppressing privateers who used the area as a base to harass and seize British ships and their cargoes.
+The Affair at Little Egg Harbor took place on October 15, 1778, in South Jersey during the American Revolutionary War.
+American Loyalists killed 45 Patriot men, bayonetting them as they slept.
+The massacre took place about one week after the Battle of Chestnut Neck, a British raid aimed at suppressing privateers who used the area as a base to harass and seize British ships and their cargoes.

 Background

 British Army officer Captain Patrick Ferguson led a raid on Chestnut Neck, on the Mullica River, to retrieve supplies taken by privateers and try to stop their use of the town as a base for the distribution of their prizes and shipment of captured goods to General Washington at Valley Forge.

-Count Kazimierz Pułaski and his newly raised forces were ordered to oppose his actions.
+Kazimierz Pułaski and his newly raised forces were ordered to oppose his actions.
 Pulaski's Legion, along with three companies of light infantry, three troops of light horse, and one artillery detachment, arrived the day after Ferguson departed Chestnut Neck.
-But their arrival did stop Ferguson from raiding the iron works at BatstoPlan was to attack Batsto, but the river proved to shallow and time ran out, Batsto remained untouched.
+But their arrival did stop Ferguson from raiding the iron works at Batsto.
+The plan was to attack Batsto, but the river proved too shallow and time ran out, Batsto remained untouched.